henningkoehlernz/viadotto.github.io/index.md

 ### Incomplete Data

+There are different approaches for dealing with null values.
+Conceptually we consider *possible worlds*, where missing values are replaced with arbitrary values.
+Depending on whether we require a key constraint to be satisfied by all possible worlds only some, we obtain different semantics.

-Currently the only supported semantic for dealing with null values is *possible semantic*, corresponding to UNIQUE constraints in SQL.
+The default is *possible semantic*, corresponding to UNIQUE constraints in SQL.
 Here a column set **K** is a key if no two rows violate it, meaning they have the same values on **K**, and none of these values is missing.
 Thus the column set { Name, DoB } is a key for the table below, but { Name, Salary } is not.